kmsholcomb/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-CentOS.rst

 Create block storage volume (block1)
 ------------------------------------

-If you orchestrated server creation, skip to :ref:`services`.
+If you orchestrated server creation, skip to :ref:`centos-services`.

 #.
 In the Rackspace Cloud Control Panel, select
    :guilabel:`Block Storage Volumes` in the :guilabel:`Storage` tab, and